theferryman0519/Final-AsTheBellTolls/Design Files/Items/Recipe Items/Meals.md

 Version: 0.0.1
 ---

-*Note: All recipe items can be purchased year-round from Caravan Stall, the International Trade Carts, and during the Blackmere Trade Fair.*
+*Note: All recipe items can be purchased year-round from Caravan Stall, the International Trade Carts, and during the Blackmere Trade Fair.
+All meals have a Spoil Duration of 7 days.*

 ---